Web APIs, Python Requests & Performing an HTTP Request in Python Tutorial

 Let’s rewind to our restaurant analogy; to order food at a restaurant, the waiter will approach you, and you say what you want.
 The waiter then passes your request to the chef, who makes the meal and passes it to the waiter to return to you.
 In other words, the chef wouldn’t cook your meal until your request has been sent.

-REST APIs are the same: they listen for HTTP request methods before taking any action.
-HTTP is what defines a set of request methods to tell the API what operations to perform for a given resource.
+REST APIs are the same: they listen for HTTP request methods before taking action.
+HTTP defines a set of request methods that tell the API what operations to perform for a given resource.
 It specifies how to interact with the resources located at the provided endpoint.

 There are several HTTP methods, but five are commonly used with REST APIs: